Driving on a budget

-As younger, inexperienced drivers fall victim to the highest insurance premiums, it is important to know exactly how you can reduce the costs.
+As younger, inexperienced drivers fall victim to the highest insurance premiums, it's important to know exactly how you can reduce the costs.

-- Specialist insurance options like "Pass Plus" can help reduce the excessive premiums by up to 35%.
-Take one week out of your life after you have passed your driving test and invest in the "Pass Plus" course which can cost as little as £99.
+- Additional qualifications like Pass Plus can help reduce the excessive premiums by up to 35 percent.
+Take one week out of your life after you have passed your driving test and invest in the Pass Plus course, which can cost as little as £100.

 - Steer clear of car modifications like body kits, which can categorise you as a risky driver to insurance companies.

-2. Be fuel smart
+2. Be Fuel Smart

 Choosing your fuel type and driving habits are two key aspects that can help improve your fuel economy and save you those precious pennies.

-- Avoid premium fuel.
-Whilst you're a student you don't need to be splashing out on luxury fuel - basic does it best.
+- Avoid premium fuel: whilst you're a student, you don't need to be splashing out on luxury fuel - basic does it best.

-Petrol is the slightly cheaper fuel option at the pump.The fuel choice is ideal for a short-term car that you perhaps plan on swapping once you are working full-time, or if your journeys tend to be short most of the time.
+Petrol is the slightly cheaper fuel option at the pump.The fuel choice is ideal for a short-term car that you plan on swapping once you're working full-time, or if your journeys tend to be short most of the time.

 4. Look after your car

 Do you have a part-time job whilst at uni?
-If so it might be cheaper for you to invest in finance on a brand-new cost-efficient car and here's why:
+If so, it might be cheaper for you to invest in finance on a brand-new cost-efficient car, and here's why: